-Trevor has been practising family law for almost 50 years and became an Accredited Family Law Specialist in 1992.
+Trevor has been practising family law for over 50 years and became an Accredited Family Law Specialist in 1992.
 Trevor completed the Professional Certificate of Arbitration and Mediation at the University of Adelaide in 1999, is a member of AIFLAM and the Resolution Institute (formerly IAMA), is a qualified Arbitrator and conducts NMAS approved Mediations.

 While there are more lucrative areas of law, Trevor chose to specialise in family law because he enjoys the meaningful interaction with people and believes it offers great professional satisfaction that only comes when helping others.

 Trevor comments that the most enjoyable aspects of family law are not a trial or a long, drawn-out torrid set of litigation, but reaching a solution with which a person is content so they can move on with their lives and make future plans.
 He admires people who make changes for the better, improve or create things, recognising that it takes courage to make a change and determination to make improvements.

 He takes great satisfaction in mentoring the O’Sullivan Davies team, proud to play a role to encourage growth and aid career development.
 Excellence starts with leadership and Trevor, one of the best family lawyers in Western Australia, is serious about maintaining exceptional standards, which is intrinsically woven into the culture at O’Sullivan Davies.

 Trevor is a Fellow of the International Academy of Family Lawyers, chairs the Law Society’s Accreditation Committee, is a member of the Family Law Practitioners’ Association of WA (FLPA), as well as previously holding a number of other positions including President and Secretary.
 In 2013, Trevor was made a Life Member of FLPA and was awarded FLPA’s Family Lawyer of the Year in 2018.